 The goal of brain tumor surgery is to remove as much of the tumor as possible without affecting normal brain function.
 Surgery also provides tissue for diagnosis.
 Our team will evaluate if direct brain surgery is needed or if less invasive treatments are an option.
 Even if the surgeon removes all the visible cancer at the time of the surgery, you may receive chemotherapy or radiation therapy to kill any cancer cells that are left.
 This reduces the risk that the cancer will come back.

-- Advanced tumor visualization: Gleolan™ (aminolevulinic acid hydrochloride) is one of the newest tools approved for use in glioma surgery.
-Also called ALA HCI or 5-ALA, it is an optical imaging agent that highlights tumor cells with a bright pink-like color, making it easier for our neurosurgeons to target and remove tumor cells during surgery.
+- Advanced tumor visualization: Gleolan™ (aminolevulinic acid hydrochloride) is one of the newest tools approved for use in glioma brain tumor surgery.
+It is used by neurosurgeons at Lancaster General Hospital.
+Also called ALA HCI or 5-ALA, Gleolan is an optical imaging agent that highlights tumor cells with a bright pink-like color, making it easier for our neurosurgeons to target and remove tumor cells during surgery.

 Our team uses advanced radiation technology, or high-energy X-rays, to kill brain cancer cells or keep them from growing.